OndoRunya/Zero-Bot/README.md

 # Zero-Bot

 ## How to install ?
-## Recommended to use this on linux :
+## Recommended to use that on linux :
 ```
 chmod u+x install.sh
 ./install.sh